15ramky/gsa-hello-app/README.md

  NOTE: I used my Mac conputer for demo purposes, it may not work on your computer

-## Creating Docker containers and push them to gcr.io as privite images into you project.
+### Creating Docker containers and push them to gcr.io as privite images into you project.
 * STEP 1: Creating the docker build for both frontend and backend application with Dockerfiles \

-Note: you can use docker-cli or other cloud build tools to build the docker image\
+Note: one can use docker-cli or other cloud build tools to build the docker image\

 * STEP 2: Pushing the docker built images to gcr.io in your project\
-          Example: docker build -t gcr.io/gsa-demo-app/front-end-app:v1 .
+          Example: docker build -t gcr.io/gsa-demo-app/front-end-app:v1 .m
 NOTE: Do not forget to configure the docker with gcloud
 ```sh
 gcloud auth configure-docker